jonathan-odonnell/milestone-project-3/README.md

 12. Sign Up Form

-    This enables users to sign up for an account by entering their first name, last name, email address and password into the form.
+    This allows users to sign up for an account by entering their first name, last name, email address and password into the form.
 It also provides them with an opportunity to sign up to the newsletter.

 13. Sign In Form